 In any case where a recommendation focuses on a service specific to gTLDs or to ccTLDs, or where the processes are different between the two, the final recommendation should not be decided in the face of opposition from that community’s members.
-Solely gTLD issues must not be decided in opposition to GNSO members and solely ccTLD issues (or issues which are handled differently for ccTLDs) must not be decided in opposition to ccTLD members of the IFRT.
+Solely gTLD issues must not be decided in opposition to GNSO members and solely ccTLD issues (or issues which are handled differently for ccTLDs) must not be decided in opposition to ccTLD members of the IANA Function Review Team.

-Additionally an IANA Functions’ Operator staff member would be appointed as a point of contact for the IANA Function Review Team.
+Additionally, an IANA Functions Operator staff member would be appointed as a point of contact for the IANA Function Review Team.

 What body should coordinate reviews?

-An IANA Function Review Team (IFRT) should be convened once every five years (or two years from the date of transition for the initial review) for the purpose of leading a review of the IANA SOW and the additional performance parameters defined above.
+An IANA Function Review Team should be convened at no more than five-year intervals (or two years from the date of transition for the initial review) for the purpose of leading a review of the IANA SOW and the additional performance parameters defined above.
 The IANA Function Review Team would not be a standing body and would be reconstituted for every IANA Function Review.

 Individuals interested in participating in the IANA Function Review Team would submit an Expression of Interest that includes a response addressing the following matters:

-Why they are interested in becoming involved in the IANA Function Review Team;
+Why they are interested in becoming involved in the IANA Function Review Team.

-What particular skills they would bring to the IANA Function Review Team;
+What particular skills they would bring to the IANA Function Review Team.

-Their knowledge of the IANA Functions;
+Their knowledge of the IANA Functions.

-Their understanding of the purpose of the IANA Function Review Team; and
+Their understanding of the purpose of the IANA Function Review Team.

-That they understand the time necessary required to participate in the review process and can commit to the role.
+That they understand the time necessary required to participate in the review process and can commit to this role.

-Supporting Organizations or Advisory Committees, in accordance with their respective internally defined processes, would appoint individuals that had submitted expressions.
+Supporting Organizations or Advisory Committees, in accordance with their respective internally defined processes, would appoint individuals who have submitted Expressions of Interest.
 In the case of the non-ccNSO ccTLD representative, the ccNSO will be the appointing body; in appointing the non-ccNSO representative it is strongly recommended that the ccNSO also consult with the Regional ccTLD Organizations, namely AfTLD, APTLD, LACTLD, and CENTR.

 What is the scope of its responsibility for leading the review?

-The IANA Function Review Team (IFRT) defined above will have the primary responsibility for carrying out the IANA performance review, including:
+The IANA Function Review Team defined above will have the primary responsibility for carrying out the IANA performance review, including:

-Review and evaluation of the review inputs defined above;
+Review and evaluation of the review inputs defined above.

-Initiation of public comment periods and other processes for wider community input;
+Initiation of public comment periods and other processes for wider community input.

-Considering inputs received during public comment periods and other procedures for community input; and
+Considering inputs received during public comment periods and other procedures for community input.

-Development of recommendations on changes to the IANA Statement of Work, to IANA Functions Operator performance.
+Development of recommendations on changes to the IANA SOW, and to IANA Functions Operator performance.

 The IANA Function Review will be a high-intensity project and all members selected are expected to participate actively in the work of the IANA Function Review Team.

-The IFRT will be an internal-to-ICANN body defined within the ICANN Bylaws.
-ICANN will provide secretariat and other support for the IFRT.
+The IANA Function Review Team will be an internal-to-ICANN body defined within the ICANN bylaws as a fundamental bylaw.
+ICANN will provide secretariat and other support for the IANA Function Review Team.

 What sort of process structure is warranted (what is the timeline? what are the working methods?)?